-Each day we’ll tour one of the homes, and at the end of the week we’ll vote on our favorite.
-First up is this home on Willow Bend Court built by Heartwood Homes, which “drew inspiration from the grand shingle style homes of New England.”
-Take a look!
+The first one I toured was Willow Bend Court built by Heartwood Homes, which “drew inspiration from the grand shingle style homes of New England.”

 This was one of my favorites on the home tour.
 I was disappointed when I first walked in the door and was told that photos weren’t allowed.
 I sighed and slumped all the way through the house, seeing all the things I wished I could take pictures of.